Trade directory · Madison metro · Alabama

 Maintain license

-Renew license every 2 years with continuing education requirements (8 hours) and renewal fee of $200.
-Keep insurance current and update with any changes.
+Renew license every 2 years with continuing education credits as required by Alabama board.
+Keep insurance current and submit renewal documentation on time.

 06/06